 Among social media networks, Facebook and, to a slightly lesser degree, Twitter are the kings.
-While it is true that there are countless other social networks, including smaller, niche sites that cater to special interests and have limited memberships, it is not every company that will want to advertise via those.
-Facebook advertising, on the other hand, can work for everyone in every industry and across every genre.
+While it is true that there are countless other social networks, including smaller, niche sites that cater to special interests and have limited memberships, it is not every company that will want to advertise via those platforms.
+Facebook advertising, on the other hand, can work for everyone in every industry and across every genre, and be an important part of your digital marketing strategy.

 The Critical Factor